Blair Outdoor Education Centre Field Trip Information

 Nutrition Break

-Please instruct students to bring their reusable water bottle and lunchbox or backpack, as time will be allotted for nutrition break at the Outdoor Education Centre.
+Please instruct students to bring their reusable water bottle and lunch.
+For Elementary classes, time will be allotted for nutrition break at the Outdoor Education Centre.
 Please encourage students to keep their waste to a minimum.
+There are waste facilities at our centres but we recommend practising a boomerang lunch.

 Is there a cost for the program?